isadorasophia/website/content/articles/serialization.md

 </ItemGroup>
 ```

-And hooking it later at the `Initialize` code:
+And fetching it later at the `Initialize` code:

 ```csharp
 public void Initialize(IncrementalGeneratorInitializationContext context)